BonzaiProject/Bonzai/README.md

 This project allow you to protect effectively your sources, without losing performances.
 The only FREE, OPEN-SOURCE and EVERYONE ACCESSIBLE, solution that lets you sleep soundly.

+**REQUIREMENTS & DEPENDENCIES**

+System requirements:

+* PHP 5.x

+The only one dependency is the PHP compiler [_bcompiler_](http://pecl.php.net/package/bcompiler) (a PECL extension) used to generate the bytecode.

+**INSTALL**

+No install process is needed.
+You can simply download the source code and run as-is.

+You can also use PEAR to install the package, to install using [our PEAR repository](http://pear.bonzai-project.org)) follow these two steps:

+* `pear channel-discover pear.bonzai-project.org`
+* `pear install bonzai/Bonzai`

+**CONFIGURATION**

+No configuration is needed.

 **USAGE**